Mimicry and manipulation, play as this skillful avian race with our optimisation guide.

 Kenku Features in 5e

-• Skill Proficiency: Kenku receive proficiency in two skills of their choice.
+Thrills for skills: Kenku receive proficiency in two skills of their choice.
 Consider skills that complement your chosen class and play style, such as stealth, persuasion or deception.
 In fact, Kenku are the absolute masters of skills and can give themselves advantage on particularly crucial checks.
 This can be hugely important in dangerous stealth and social interactions where a failed check will result in devastating consequences.
+You could also consider playing as one of the master stealth classes; bards and rogues.
+With these classes, not only do you get a lot of skill proficiencies, but you also get expertise to enhance skill checks further.
+Alternatively, use these skills to boost someone like a sorcerer, paladin or warlock into a proper party face.

 With the introduction of Monsters of the Multiverse and Tasha’s Cauldron of Everything, races can now choose what ability scores they gain in from their race.
 This means that you can style your character more closely to the class you’re playing with.
 What this does mean is it’s a kenku’s traits that matter most when it comes to determining which class works best with their features.

 Most kenku abilities will primarily help you outside of combat but 2 of the 3 do have broad usage.
 Expert duplication is probably the most limited option you have.
-Advantage on checks to duplicate writing or craftwork is decent but you may not use this ability very often.
+Advantage on checks to duplicate writing or craftwork is fine but its application is very situational.

 Kenku recall though has benefits whatever class you choose (though some will gain more from it).
 You gain proficiency in 2 more skills of your choice but can choose to have advantage on certain crucial checks if you have proficiency in it making passing these checks even more certain.
 This means the more skill proficiencies you have, the better (looking at you bard)!
 Mimicry is also a great ability for copying voices of others.
 If you have low charisma though, you’re less likely to succeed here so Kenku do lend themselves well to charisma based characters.